Lwazi-J/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "\"(Ôo)'" script that displays a confused smiley "(Ôo)'.
 'cat /etc/passwd' script to Display the content of the /etc/passwd file.
 'cat /etc/passwd /etc/hosts' script Display the content of /etc/passwd and /etc/hosts
 'tail -n 10 /etc/passwd' script to Display the last 10 lines of /etc/passwd
+'head -n 10 /etc/passwd' script to Display the first 10 lines of /etc/passwd